jiseonmin/TPC_evolution_SLiM/slim/README.md

 - seed (integer): random seed used in SLiM.
 - RUNTIME (integer): total number of generations that simulation runs for.
 - BURNIN (integer): number of generations at the beginning during which QTN mutations accumulates without selection.
-- LOGINTERVAL (integer): information gets logged every LOGINTERVAL generation in a txt file. (integer)
+- LOGINTERVAL (integer): information gets logged every LOGINTERVAL generation in a txt file.
-- N_POP (integer): population size (integer)
+- N_POP (integer): population size
-- RECOVERY (T or F): determines how thermal performance in previous days affect the performance in later days of same generation (boolean)
+- RECOVERY (T or F): determines how thermal performance in previous days affect the performance in later days of same generation
-- GEN_LEN_DEPENDS_ON_TEMP (T or F)
+- GEN_LEN_DEPENDS_ON_TEMP (T or F): If true, length of each generation is determined by the temperature on the first day of a given generation.
+If false, generation length is equal to FIXED_GEN_GEN for the entirety of the simulation.
 - FIXED_GEN_LEN (integer): number of days in each generation.
 It is effective only when generation length doesn't depend on temperature.
 - USE_EXTERNAL_TEMP_DATA (T or F)
 - TEMPDATA_PATH (string): only effective if USE_EXTERNAL_TEMP_DATA is T.